hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 <img src="../img/cheatsheet_featureplot_2.png" width="800">
 </p>

 We can also add labels onto our UMAP to easily identify which groups of cells we are seeing the expression using the `LabelClusters()` function.
-The parameters show here put a white background behind the text to make it easier to see the labels.
+The parameters shown here put a white background behind the text to make it easier to see the labels.

 ```r
 Idents(seurat_integrated) <- "integrated_snn_res.0.8"